paulrobertlloyd/nhsnotes/app/posts/week-36-analysis.md

 There’s also been lots of good conversations this month about initiatives that might cut across our existing service teams.

-As in many organisations, these are really hard to achieve as teams all have their own priorities, and thing which has dependencies across teams requires a lot more co-ordination.
+As in many organisations, these are really hard to achieve as teams all have their own priorities, and anything which has dependencies across teams requires a lot more co-ordination.

 There’s a delicate balance to be found between giving teams the space to focus on delivery vs taking the time to have a broader view and collaborating to join things up.